jtmenchaca/quickcompare/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# quickstats
+# quickcompare

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of quickcompare is to simply and statistically compare columns by group and output the results in a publication-ready table.
+The goal of quickcompare is to provide a tool to quickly compare column values by groups with the appropriate statistical tests and output the results in a publication-ready table.

 ## Installation